 Every widget in WYSIWYG Reports has an editable Widget Name.
 This allows you to give each widget a title that translates into your client's language, while preserving the style of the widget itself.
 To do this, click the gear icon in the top-right corner of the widget that you want to rename and change the Widget Name field.
 Click submit to save your changes.

-The sub-heading under the widget name isn't editable at this time, but you can at least change the title to make your widgets easier to comprehend for your clients.
+The sub-heading under the widget name is also fully editable, allowing you to add even more specificity (or to disable the heading entirely by leaving it blank).
 Additionally, you can use the gear icon on any Section to change its Section Name.

 Use Data Import to change column headers